tsweezy/stitchboard/README.md

 *This was a project created for my Computer Graphics course at Grand Valley State University Winter 2021.*

+*Please note, this was only tested in the chromium version of Microsoft Edge, so your results/compatability may vary.

 ## Tools
 We'll start with the toolbar on the left side of the screen.
 At present, Stitchboard has five main tools artists can use at their disposal to create graphics: